qscripter/tiered-fantasy-draft/README.md

 TODO
 ====

+- add an indicator when players in a tier are already on someone's team
 - add a "contract" collection to store data of what contracts players are on
-- enforce maximum bids when putting dollar values into bids
 - improve tie breaking